startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

     time and get a shorter path for any vertex, then there is a negative weight cycle.

-49.5) RANGE MINIMUM QUERY:

-    You are given an array A[1..N].
-You have to answer incoming queries of the form (L,R), which ask to find the minimum element in array A between positions L and R inclusive.

-    RMQ can appear in problems directly or can be applied in some other tasks, e.g. the Lowest Common Ancestor problem.

-    Solution
-    There are lots of possible approaches and data structures that you can use to solve the RMQ task.

-    The ones that are explained on this site are listed below.

-    First the approaches that allow modifications to the array between answering queries.

-    Sqrt-decomposition - answers each query in O(sqrt(N)), preprocessing done in O(N).
-Pros: a very simple data structure.
-Cons: worse complexity.

-    Segment tree - answers each query in O(logN), preprocessing done in O(N).

-                 Pros: good time complexity.
-Cons: larger amount of code compared to the other data structures.
-    Fenwick tree - answers each query in O(logN), preprocessing done in O(NlogN).
-                Pros: the shortest code, good time complexity.
-                Cons: Fenwick tree can only be used for queries with L=1, so it is not applicable to many problems.

-    And here are the approaches that only work on static arrays, i.e. it is not possible to change a value in the array without recomputing the complete data structure.

-    Sparse Table - answers each query in O(1), preprocessing done in O(NlogN).
-Pros: simple data structure, excellent time complexity.
-    Sqrt Tree - answers queries in O(1), preprocessing done in O(NloglogN).
-Pros: fast.
-Cons: Complicated to implement.
-    Disjoint Set Union / Arpa's Trick - answers queries in O(1), preprocessing in O(n).
-            Pros: short, fast.
-Cons: only works if all queries are known in advance, i.e. only supports off-line processing of the queries.

-    Cartesian Tree and Farach-Colton and Bender algorithm - answers queries in O(1), preprocessing in O(n).
-        Pros: optimal complexity.
-Cons: large amount of code.
-        Note: Preprocessing is the preliminary processing of the given array by building the corresponding data structure for it.

-50) Fenwick Tree Structure:
-    ->Full binary tree with at least n leaf nodes ->kth leaf node stores the value of item k

-    ->Each internal node(not leaf) stores the sum of value of its children

-    Main idea: choose the minimal set of nodes whose sum gives the desired value
-    -> We will see that
-        - at most 1 node is chosen at each level so that the total number of nodes we look at is log(base 2)n
-        - and this can be done in O(lgn) time

-    Computing Prefix sums:
-        Say we want to compute Sum(k)
-        Maintain a pointer P which initially points at leaf k.
-        Climb the tree using the following procedure:
-            If P is pointing to a left child of some node:
-                -> Add the value of P
-                -> Set P to the parent node of P's left neighbor -> If P has no left neighbor terminate
-            Otherwise:
-                Set P to the parent node of P

-        Use an array to implement!

-    Updating a value:
-    Say we want to do Set(k, x) (set value of leaf k as x) -> Start at leaft k, change its val to x
-    -> Go to parent, recompute its val.
-Repeat until you get to root.

-    Extension: make the Sum() function work for any interval, not just ones that start from item 1
-    Can support: Min(i, j), Max(i,j ) (Min/Max element among items i,..j)

-51) Lowest Common Ancestor:
-    Preprocess tree in O(nlgn) time in order to answer each LCA query in O(lgn) time
-    Compute Anc[x][k]

-    Each node stores its depth, as well as the links to every 2kth ancestor:
-    O(lgn) adiditional storage per node
-    - Anc[x][k] denotes the 2kth ancestor of node x
-    - Anc[x][0] = x's parent
-    - Anc[x][k] = Anc[Anc[x][k-1]][k-1]

-    Answer query:
-    Given two node indices x and y
-        Without loss of generality, assume depth(x) ≤ depth(y)

-        Maintain two pointers p and q, initially pointing at x and y If depth(p) < depth(q), bring q to the same depth as p – using Anc that we computed before

-        Now we will assume that depth(p) = depth(q)

-        If p and q are the same, return p
-        Otherwise, initialize k as ⌈log 2 n⌉ and repeat:
-        – If k is 0, return p’s parent node
-        – If Anc[p][k] is undefined, or if Anc[p][k] and Anc[q][k]
-        point to the same node:
-            Decrease k by 1
-        – Otherwise:

-            Set p = Anc[p][k] and q = Anc[q][k] to bring p and q up by 2^k levels

 52) Flattening a multilevel doubly linked list using a stack: def flatten(self, head): if not head: